steakbankfinance/steakbank-contract/docs/Staking.md

 ![img](./img/period.png)

-1. `Breathe Period`: BC will do some liquidation task at UTC 00:00, `StakingBNBAgent` will reject any operation in this period.
+1. `Breathe Period`: BC will do some liquidation task at UTC 00:00, `StakingBNBAgent` will reject any users' operations in this period.

-2. `Calculate Staking Reward Period`: The TSS account of `BCStakingProxy` will receive staking reward and matured unstaked BNB. `BCStakingProxy` will calculate reward to all stakers and transfer staking rewards to `StakingRewardVault`(95%) and `CommunityTaxVault`(4%).
-The rest 1% will be left for transactions fee and relay fee.
-The matured unstaked BNB will be transferred to `UnstakedVault`.

-3. `Normal Period`: Users are fee to call methods: `stake`, `unstake`, `claimUnstakedBNB` and `claimStakingReward`.
+2. `Normal Period`: Users are fee to call methods: `stake`, `unstake`, `accelerateUnstakedMature`, `batchClaimUnstakedBNB` and `claimStakingReward`.

-4. `Snapshot SBNB Period`: `BCStakingProxy` will take a snapshot for SBNB holders at the first height of this period.
-Besides, `BCStakingProxy` will do stake, unstake and restake(redelegate) to achieve better APY.
+3. `Snapshot LBNB Period`: `StakingBNBAgent` will reject any users' operations in this period. `BCStakingProxy` will take a snapshot for LBNB holders at the first height of this period.
+Then, `BCStakingProxy` will do stake, unstake and restake(redelegate) to achieve better APY.

 ### Characteristics

 #### Liquidity

-   After staking BNB, users will get equivalent amount SBNB.
-SBNB can be used in other defi platforms.
+   After staking BNB, users will get an equivalent amount LBNB.
+LBNB can be used in other defi platforms.
 We will also provide a mine pool.
-Users can stake their SBNB to get governence token.
+Users can stake their LBNB to get governence token.

 #### Quick unstake